 Maekake Canvas Apron - Mt Fuji

-Maekake are a traditional style of Japanese apron, tied at the hips and worn by craftsmen and the staff of certain shops.
-Maekake have been favored by workmen since the 15th century Muromachi period.
+Maekake is a traditional style of Japanese apron, tied at the hips and worn by craftsmen and the staff of certain shops.
+Maekake aprons have been favored by workmen since the 15th century Muromachi period.
 The name maekake comes from mae, meaning front, and the verb kakeru, to hang.
 The simple design, a thickly woven square of cotton cloth with long straps, displays both the taste and practical wisdom of the garment's original creators.

 Translation of Japanese: Taigan Jyouju - "Realization of a Great Ambition/Dream" Ho-Maekake - "Sailcloth Apron"